 Tab and slot

 Marx had some variants on this design.
 Cars intended for electric train sets had their couplers attached via a brass eyelet.
 Cars intended for clockwork-powered train sets had their couplers attached via tabs or a dimple that allowed them to slide.
 Clockwork locomotives like some slack in the couplers, as it makes it easier to get the train started.
-Electric sets work better without the slack.
+Electric sets work better without that much slack.
+The small amount of slack you get from fixed couplers is adequate for electric sets.

 Sliding couplers can be prone to hanging up.
 Here’s my simple fix for that.